How common is Trauma? How do we define and measure its potential impact? How will our understanding of Trauma impact us

 Do you have anyone who has experienced bullying, sexual assault, sexual abuse, an act of domestic violence, or witnessed an act of violence?

-Do you have anyone who experienced a sudden job loss or a betrayal from a trusted friend?
+Does anyone have experienced a sudden job loss or a betrayal from a trusted friend?

 You probably know someone who has experienced one of these.
 But unfortunately, that number doesn’t count the numbers of those indirectly impacted by Trauma or the individuals who choose not to share their difficulties with others.

 Every week our congregations are filled with people directly or indirectly addressing Trauma.

 Some of those impacted are visiting for the first time.
 Some are serving in positions of leadership.
 Some are haunted and hindered by their respective traumas’ harm and shame, while others are empowered, informed, and nurturing for the trauma survivor.

 Our churches reflect society, and Pastors are not immune to the causes and impacts of Trauma.
 For example, pastors may experience conflict with their staff, a betrayal of trust from a friend, or the loss of financial support from their critics.

 Many pastors and staff have experienced the Trauma of a sudden and unexpected church dismissal.
 Finding another source of income, moving the family, and losing close relationships at church can be difficult.

 Here is a safe assumption.
 Every week, you will have some people experiencing some level of Trauma in your services.

 How common is Trauma: Your Church needs to have a ministry plan for those directly or indirectly affected by Trauma.

 Here are a few things to consider as you plan your ministry to trauma survivors.
 The following suggestions will benefit everyone in the congregation, not just trauma survivors.

 Provide a place of safety.
-Don’t assume they feel safe.
+Please don’t assume they feel safe.
 Be intentional and create a home that looks like safety is a priority.
 Trauma can become the filter and lens through which an individual interacts and experiences the world.
-Therefore, creating a safe environment to meet and share vulnerability is not just a priority but a necessity if you want them to come back.
+Therefore, creating a safe environment to meet and share vulnerability is not just a priority but a necessity if you want them to return.